rkoeninger/hyjinks/README.md

 <html><head><title>Welcome Page</title></head><body><h1>Hello, World!</h1></body></html>
 ```

-Except unlike other markup languages that translae to HTML (think ASP, JSP), the markup language and the programming language are the same, so code can be freely intermixed:
+Except unlike other markup languages that translate to HTML (think ASP, JSP), the markup language and the programming language are the same, so code can be freely intermixed:

 ``` clojure
 (ol (map li ["Mercury" "Venus" "Earth" "Mars" "Jupiter" "Saturn" "Uranus" "Neptune"]))